Code-Institute-Submissions/UCFD-resume-project/README.md

 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [wireframes](https://github.com/anronuay/UCFD-resume-project/tree/master/wireframes) during the design process.
 1. [WebAIM:](https://webaim.org/resources/contrastchecker/)
-    - Contrast checker, relevant in terms of accessibility and UX experience.
+    - Contrast checker, relevant in terms of accessibility and UX design.

 ## Testing